-No SOC's have been detected above 50% of an MCL, with the exception of Di(2-Ethylhexyl)Phthalate for which the highest level reported was 4.69 ppb.
+No SOC's have been detected above 50% of an MCL.
+The SOC's that have been detected at low levels are Di(2-Ethylhexyl)Phthalate for which the highest level reported was 2.17 ppb and Dalapon at 0.79 ppb.
 The phthalate contaminant is commonly found in laboratory blank samples and the method for analyzing this contaminant was just starting to be used in 1995 and had many false positive results.
+Dalapon is a herbicide used to control grasses in a wide variety of crops and is also registered for use in a number of non-crop applications such as lawns, drainage ditches, along railroad tracks, and in industrial areas.
+The MCL for Dalapon is 200 ppb.